Azure/osdu-data-load-tno/README.md

 ### 2. Configure the Application

-Update `appsettings.json` with your OSDU instance details:
+Update `appsettings.json` in the `src/OSDU.DataLoad.Console/` directory with your OSDU instance details:

 ```json
 {